andreaugustorossi/Rossmann-Kaggle/README.md

 #### Hypothesis Mind Map

-To decide the best hypothesis to test, a brained storm mind map was outlined as s:
+To decide the best hypothesis to test, a brained storm mind map was outlined as follows:

 ![](img/MindMapHypothesis.jpg)